CSP Headers

 4. Regularly Review CSP Reports – Monitor reports for blocked resources and adjust policies accordingly.

-By correctly configuring CSP in Team assistant, administrators can significantly enhance security and minimize risks associated with malicious code execution.
+By correctly configuring CSP in the platform, administrators can significantly enhance security and minimize risks associated with malicious code execution.

 Anna Gernát Updated by Anna Gernát